yaoshixin007/MCW-Containers-and-DevOps/HOL/Hands-on lab step-by-step - Containers and DevOps.md

     ![Image](images/Hands-onlabstep-by-step-ContainersandDevOpsimages/media/Ex1-Task7.28.png)

-## Exercise 2: Deploy the solution to Azure Container Service
+## Exercise 2: Deploy the solution to Azure Kubernetes Service

 **Duration**: 30 minutes

-In this exercise, you will connect to the Azure Container Service cluster you created before the hands-on lab and deploy the Docker application to the cluster using Kubernetes.
+In this exercise, you will connect to the Azure Kubernetes Service cluster you created before the hands-on lab and deploy the Docker application to the cluster using Kubernetes.

-### Task 1: Tunnel into the Azure Container Service cluster
+### Task 1: Tunnel into the Azure Kubernetes Service cluster

-In this task, you will gather the information you need about your Azure Container Service cluster to connect to the cluster and execute commands to connect to the Kubernetes management dashboard from your local machine.
+In this task, you will gather the information you need about your Azure Kubernetes Service cluster to connect to the cluster and execute commands to connect to the Kubernetes management dashboard from your local machine.

-1. Open your WSL console.
+1. Open your WSL console (close the connection to the build agent if you are connected).
 From this WSL console, ensure that you installed the Azure CLI correctly by running the following command:

-    ```
+    ```bash
     az --version
     ```

     - This should produce output similar to this:

         ![In this screenshot of the WSL console, example output from running az --version appears.
 At this time, we are unable to capture all of the information in the window.
 Future versions of this course should address this.](images/Hands-onlabstep-by-step-ContainersandDevOpsimages/media/image73.png)

     - If the output is not correct, review your steps from the instructions in Task 11: Install Azure CLI from the instructions before the lab exercises.

-2. Also, check the installation of the Kubernetes CLI (kubectl) by running the following command:
+1. Also, check the installation of the Kubernetes CLI (kubectl) by running the following command:

-    ```
+    ```bash
     kubectl version
     ```

     - This should produce output similar to this:

         ![In this screenshot of the WSL console, kubectl version has been typed and run at the command prompt, which displays Kubernetes CLI client information.](images/Hands-onlabstep-by-step-ContainersandDevOpsimages/media/image74.png)

     - If the output is not correct, review the steps from the instructions in Task 12: Install Kubernetes CLI from the instructions before the lab exercises.

-3. Once you have installed and verified Azure CLI and Kubernetes CLI, login with the following command, following the instructions to complete your login as presented:
+1. Once you have installed and verified Azure CLI and Kubernetes CLI, login with the following command, following the instructions to complete your login as presented:

-    ```
+    ```bash
     az login
     ```

-4. Verify that you are connected to the correct subscription with the following command to show your default subscription:
+1. Verify that you are connected to the correct subscription with the following command to show your default subscription:

-    ```
+    ```bash
     az account show
     ```

-    e.
     If you are not connected to the correct subscription, list your subscriptions and then set the subscription by its id with the following commands (similar to what you did in cloud shell before the lab):

-    ```
+    ```bash
     az account list
     az account set --subscription {id}
     ```

-5. Configure kubectl to connect to the Kubernetes cluster.
+1. Configure kubectl to connect to the Kubernetes cluster.

-    ```
+    ```bash
     az aks get-credentials --name fabmedical-SUFFIX --resource-group fabmedical-SUFFIX
     ```

-6. Test that the configuration is correct by running a simple kubectl command to produce a list of nodes:
+1. Test that the configuration is correct by running a simple kubectl command to produce a list of nodes:

-    ```
+    ```bash
     kubectl get nodes
     ```

     ![In this screenshot of the WSL console, kubectl get nodes has been typed and run at the command prompt, which produces a list of nodes.](images/Hands-onlabstep-by-step-ContainersandDevOpsimages/media/image75.png)

-7. Create an SSH tunnel linking a local port (8001) on your machine to port 80 on the management node of the cluster.
+1. Create an SSH tunnel linking a local port (8001) on your machine to port 80 on the management node of the cluster.
 Execute the command below replacing the values as follows:

     ***NOTE:* After you run this command, it may work at first and later lose its connection, so you may have to run this again to reestablish the connection.
 If the Kubernetes dashboard becomes unresponsive in the browser this is an indication to return here and check your tunnel or rerun the command.**